· · ·

 Candy Cane Brownies

-This is the second year for Candy Cane Brownies on the cookie platter.
+This is the second year Candy Cane Brownies have been on the cookie platter.
 Candy canes with their jolly appearance and sweet peppermint goodness deserve a place on the Christmas cookie tray, so I created this sweet concoction at the eleventh hour last Christmas.
 The brownie base uses the classic Hershey’s brownie recipe, which you can’t go wrong with.
 On top is a sweet peppermint-candy-cane icing with crushed candy canes.
 And on top of this is a chocolate shell.
 I made sure to jot down the recipe and was glad, as it was worth putting out again.
 When Christmas rolled around again, I made sure to dig through my notes for the recipe.
 I hope you enjoy these, and happy cookie baking!
 The recipe is below.

 Candy Cane Brownies